Investor’s Guide to Uniswap: Should You Invest in UNI?

 Anybody with available crypto assets can become a liquidity provider or LP.
 A decentralized exchange cannot function without LPs, making the trades possible.
 Thus, Uniswap wants to encourage as many people as possible to become LPs.

-In an AMM exchange, the counterparty is not one person but a pool of funds supplied by many different users, with the smart contract setting the price and executing the trade.
+In an AMM exchange, the counterparty is not one person but a pool of funds supplied by many different users.
+The smart contract sets the price and executes the trade.

 This is where LPs enter the equation: the cryptos they lock into Uniswap provide liquidity to the smart contract.
-Instead of a buyer and seller, you have a buyer and a liquidity pool.
-People make up the pool.
+Instead of a buyer and seller, you have a buyer and a liquidity pool, which is made up of people.

 In Uniswap, these pools are usually based on token pairs like ETH/BTC or SOL/DAI.
 To participate in a liquidity pool, you deposit equal amounts of the two tokens in a 50:50 ratio (for example, 50% ETH/50% BTC).

-Since they are integral to an AMM, the company rewards liquidity providers handsomely.
-Uniswap earned $466 million in fees between January 2023 and November 2023, all of which were paid to the LPs.
+Since liquidity providers are integral to an AMM, the company handsomely rewards them.
+Between January 2024 and March 2024, Uniswap earned $250 million in fees, all of which were paid to the LPs.

 It can pay to play in the pool.
-This is why turning on the fee switch could be problematic: LPs may simply go to competitor DEXs, where they can make more money.
+One reason why turning on the fee switch is problematic is that LPs may simply go to competitor DEXs to make more money.

 Investor Takeaway